Father Georgia's Story

 YNHTC team members perform liver, kidney, kidney/pancreas, pancreas and heart transplantation.
 The center is the region's leader in the evaluation and treatment of advanced liver disease.
 In addition, we provide vascular access for patients who require dialysis treatment.
 YNHTC offers innovative treatments and access to research trials for patients suffering from a wide range of conditions, including kidney failure, liver failure and Type 1 diabetes mellitus.

 YNHTC provides options and hope for high-risk patients who have been turned down for transplantation elsewhere.
-YNHTC is the only transplant center providing pediatric liver transplantation in Connecticut, Rhode Island, Vermont and Southern Massachusetts; in addition we serve the Northeastern U.S. region and receive international referrals.
 Innovations in surgery include living donor, split, reduced and mono-segment liver transplantation.

 Patients who have end-stage kidney disease, complications from diabetes, or both may be referred to YNHTC for transplant evaluation.
-Our well-established program, in existence for more than 20 years, offers traditional transplantation of the kidney donated from a deceased donor as well as living-donor transplantation.
+Our well-established program, in existence since 1967, offers traditional transplantation of the kidney donated from a deceased donor as well as living-donor transplantation.

 The Hepatobiliary Cancer Program offers an entire spectrum of therapies for liver cancer, also known as hepatobiliary carcinoma.
 A combination of interventional radiology and surgical techniques, including ablation therapy, liver resection, new chemotherapeutic options and liver transplantation, are now available; and in certain patients, these treatments can even cure the disease.

 YNHTC serves patients from Connecticut, New York, New Jersey, throughout the country and beyond.
-We are a major referral center for other transplant programs faced with particularly challenging cases.regular basis so that we can monitor their progress with the transplanted organ.
+We are a major referral center for other transplant programs faced with particularly challenging cases.
+We communicate with our patients on regular basis so that we can monitor their progress with the transplanted organ.